stevenhallen/stevenhallen.github.io/source/articles/2013-03-04-git-rebase-reordering-commits.html.markdown

 tags: git, rebase, post-programming
 ---

-In the [first article](http://google.com) in this series, I talked about the spectrum of utilization that exists for source code control tools.
+In the [first article](/articles/2013/git-rebase-rewriting-history-for-fun-and-profit.html) in this series, I talked about the spectrum of utilization that exists for source code control tools.

+READMORE

 To recap:

 ###Characteristics of poor utilization